Survey Doctor is looking for beta testers 25% off with code SD2026

 The PHQ-4 screens for both anxiety and depression in just 4 questions.
 Here's how to understand your score and what to do next.

 You answered four questions and got a score between 0 and 12.
-The PHQ-4 does something unique: it screens for both anxiety and depression in a single ultra-brief assessment.
+The PHQ-4 does something useful: it screens for both anxiety and depression in a single ultra-brief assessment.
 Here's what your results mean.

 The quick answer